Undeadsyco/Management-System/README.md

 # Management-System
- Check out the diffrent version branches to see details about the project in the branch
+ Check out the diffrent version branches to see details about the project version